MikronT/CursorMower/README.md

 console_height=40
 ```

-Notes

-- Current command line window dimensions are used as default dimensions
-- Each of them should be one per the whole layout file (otherwise previous parameter is omitted)
+> **Note**
+>
-- You can change only one of them if you need
+> When a command line appears, its window dimensions are used by default so you can change only one if you need or don't apply any of them at all

-#### Set window margins
+### Inner Margin

+You can set the inner window margin for your content not to touch the window border.
+The size of the window is increased automatically for the coordinates to stay unchanged.
+The default value is `0`

 ```ini
 console_margin={lines}
 ```

-Example

-The window width and height will be automatically extended by the margin but all the coordinates will work in the coordinate system of the old window: (1;1) will point to (3;3) automatically
+> **Note**
+>
+> You can use this option only once per file

+Example: point `1;1` with margin `1` becomes `3;2` automatically (1 line = 2 columns)

 ```ini
 console_width=120